ajufrancis/neutron-lan/README.md

     $ ovs-ofctl add-flow br-tun "table=21,priority=0,actions=drop"

 NEXT STEP
 ---------

-- Some other experiments on neutron-lan: e.g., OVSDB protocol, Virtual Subnet as discussed in IETF l3vpn wg, LISP(lispmod), VRFs over VXLAN, VXLAN NAT traversal...
+- Some other experiments on neutron-lan: e.g., OVSDB protocol, various virtual network toplogies, Virtual Subnet as discussed in IETF l3vpn wg, LISP(lispmod), VRFs over VXLAN, VXLAN NAT traversal...
 - Develop a DevOps-like tool to automate the configuration and management of the entire network.

 I thought of [OpenDaylight](https://wiki.opendaylight.org/view/Main_Page) as a platform for that at first, but it's too heavy for such a small network, and the hardest thing for me is to write code in Java for ODL: too complex for me (Eclipse, OSGi, Maven, YANG...).
 However, it's service abstraction layer [MD-SAL](https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Architecture) is quite interesting.
 It's sort of a perfect network abstraction mechanism...